ThalesGroup/ecoa-ldp/FEATURES.md

 The following features are **not** supported presently, but could be added in future evolutions of the LDP:

-* "bin-desc": using components delivered in binary form
-* OPTION COMM PORTS: application communication ports, external operations (no <external_io> section shall be present in the deployment;
-  external operations may appear in the assembly, but they will be ignored)
 * OPTION SUPERVISION: supervision of executables is not supported (starting/stopping/querying state/querying names)
 * OPTION SUPERVISION: conditional links (elements `<when>` in the assembly) and supervision variables
-* OPTION DYNAMIC TRIGGER: Dynamic Trigger Manager
+* OPTION DYNAMIC TRIGGER
 * OPTION UINT64
+* OPTION FAULT HANDLER
+* OPTION EXTERNAL INTERFACE
+* OPTION PINFO WRITE
+* OPTION COMM PORTS: application communication ports, external operations (no <external_io> section shall be present in the deployment;
+  external operations may appear in the assembly, but they will be ignored)
+* "bin-desc": using components delivered in binary form
 * Some new or minor aspects of the ECOA C Binding (especially those added after version AS6):
   * files `#library#_compare.h` and `#library#_initialize.h`
   * file `epsilon_definition.h`